ad Dei GloriamMinistries

 Proverbs

 A proverb is short statement, often utilizing metaphorical language, which expresses a general truth and offers practical advice, usually regarding attitudes, behavior and values.
-The best known book containing proverbs is called Proverbs (I'll refrain from wisecracks here), but major sections of Job, Ecclesiastes, and the NT book of James consist of proverbs.
-In addition, we find proverbs scattered throughout the Bible, including the teachings of Jesus.
-Proverbs are also categorized as wisdom and poetry, so see these sections for additional information.
+In short, the sayings offer good and wise advice that teach basic realities about life.
+Some examples of modern proverbs are “honesty is the best policy”, “Actions speak louder than words”, and “All that glitters is not gold”.
+Many of the modern proverbs comes from the best source of all, the Bible.
+Turning to the Bible, the number one source for wise proverbs is the Book of Proverbs, but major sections of other wisdom books of the Bible such as Job, Ecclesiastes, and the NT book of James also consist of proverbs.
+In fact, we find proverbs scattered throughout the Bible, including the teachings of Jesus.
+With respect to literary genre, proverbs are also categorized as wisdom and poetry, so see those sections for additional information.

-In interpreting a proverb, the most important principle that we must understand is that a proverb functions as a general truth.
+In interpreting a proverb, the most important principle that we must understand is that a proverb functions as a general principles of right and wrong as they apply to life.
 The statement is true in the majority of cases, but is not an iron-clad guarantee.
-From example, Proverbs 22:6 states, Train a child in the way he should go, and when he is old he will not turn from it.
+For example, Proverbs 22:6 states, Train a child in the way he should go, and when he is old he will not turn from it.
 In general, a child of Christian parents has a much better chance of becoming a committed follower of Christ than those from non-Christian families, but we all know exceptions to this rule.
 The larger truth is that children, in most cases, tend to follow in their parents footsteps regarding spiritual matters.
+In addition, a proverb, being a general principle, may not apply uniformly in all cases (see Prv 26:4–5 for example).

 Another principle is that proverbs are phrased to be catchy, usually for ease of memory.
 Writers of proverbs are more concerned with the reader retaining the message than with being technically precise.
 They don't state a truth exhaustively, frequently only pointing toward or suggesting a broader truth, often figuratively.
 Thus, proverbs should be balanced with other proverbs and interpreted in context with the rest of Scripture.